k-box/k-box/docs/user/en/projects/index.md

 ![Project Details](./img/dms-project-show.JPG)

-This page is showed when you select a project from the list on the left sidebar.
+This page is showed when you select _Details_ from the right-click menu of a project.

 In this page the members of the project are listed in alphabetical order with the respective Institution affiliation.

 ## Edit an existing project

-From the Project details page you can edit all the project details and manage the members list.

-To edit a project press the _Edit_ button that is on top of the project details page (you can reach a project details page by clicking on a project from list on the left of the projects page).
+To edit a project press the _Edit_ button that is listed in the right-click menu.

-After clicking on the _Edit_ button the page will change in the project editing mode, like the picture below.
-To exit from the edit mode you have to click on the _Exit edit mode_ button on the top right of the page.
+After clicking on the _Edit_ button the page will change to the project editing mode, like the picture below.

 The picture below shows the Project Details and Add user section of the editing page of a Project.